-By: Shaikh Asif Mahmood Entitled: Modeling and Characterization of X-ray Image Detectors and submitted in partial fulfillment of the requirements for the deg gree of DOCTOR OF PHILOSOPHY (Electrical and Computer Engineering) complies with the regulations of the University and meets the accepted standards with respect to originality and quality.
-Signed by the final examining committee: Dr. A. Hammad Chair
+By: Shaikh Asif Mahmood Entitled: Modeling and Characterization of X-ray Image Detectors and submitted in partial fulfillment of the requirements for the deg gree of DOCTOR OF PHILOSOPHY (Electrical and Comp uter Engineering) the regulations of the University and meets the acce inality and quality. epted standards with Signed by the final examining committee: Dr. A. Hammad Chair